prasannax1/starships/README.md

 ### Deployment

-The *Exodus* can carry upto 4 *White Owl* vessels in the lower hangars of sections 3, 5, 11 and 13.
+The *Exodus* can carry upto 4 *Eagle* vessels in the lower hangars of sections 3, 5, 11 and 13.
 These ships will have independent survey or exploration missions and will use the *Exodus* for its transwarp engine.

 If these hangars are empty, they're used to store the *Vulture* class ships, which can get awfully crowded in hangars 7 & 9.